Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Extended Related Work

-To our knowledge, essentially all recent ``fully data-free'' self-play approaches use intrinsic or proxy rewards to train the teacher/proposer, without anchoring to ``real'' student performance (with the exception of the self-adaptation work by \citet{zweiger2025selfadapting} which uses ReST$^{\text{EM}}$/SFT for outer/inner loop).
-Examples of intrinsic rewards include model confidence as proposed in Inuitor \citep{zhao2025learningreasonexternalrewards} or RENT \citep{prabhudesai2025maximizingconfidenceimprovesreasoning} or the majority answer as in TTRL \citep{zuo2025ttrl} or \citet{shafayat2025largereasoningmodelsselftrain}, as well as in SQLM \citep{chen2025selfquestioning}.
-Of course, the use of proxy rewards is often not merely a design preference but a pragmatic simplification, especially in teacher-student self-play setups: it avoids facing an explicit inner-loop–outer-loop bilevel optimization problem - an appealing but challenging objective where the output of one optimization (in this instance the optimization of the student trained with RLVF on the teacher's question-answer pairs) is fed into another optimization loop (the performance improvement of the student on the hard dataset).
-Such bilevel optimization objectives have strong historical precedence in meta-learning, in popular methods such as MaML \citep{Finn17maml} and Reptile \citep{nichol2018firstordermetalearningalgorithms}, which explicitly train through an inner-loop–outer-loop structure to obtain efficient few-shot learners, following earlier research like RL2 \citep{duan2016rl2fastreinforcementlearning}, and works that meta-learn hyperparameters of neural nets via full backpropagation through the training loop \citep{maclaurin2015hyperopt}.
 A similar bilevel formulation, which served as inspiration for our work, also appears in dataset distillation \citep{wang2018dataset}, where an outer loop optimizes a generally small dataset that allows an inner training loop to achieve good target performance.
 Here, both proxy-based (e.g., NTK approximation \citep{nguyen2021kipimprovedresults} or feature-matching \citep{zhou2022dataset}) and end-to-end bilevel formulations have been explored \citep{wang2018dataset, deng2022remember,feng2024embarrassingly}.
-In general, such approaches become intractable, as the inner loop involves a multi-step computation with a large number of steps, which requires backpropagation through time (BPTT), or in fact ``backpropagation through gradient descent'', unrolling the inner loop and taking meta-gradients.
+In general, such approaches become intractable, as the inner loop involves a multi-step computation with a large number of steps, which requires backpropagation through time (BPTT), or ``backpropagation through gradient descent'', unrolling the inner loop and taking meta-gradients.
 Our approach, however, avoids the need to unroll the inner loop thanks to the use of RLOO in the outer loop, using the reward (the performance improvement of the student) to reinforce question-answer sets.
-This is the first instance of ``double meta-RL loop'' we are aware of in the context of self-play for LLMs.
+This is the first instance of a ``double meta-RL loop'' we are aware of in the context of self-play for LLMs.